-The inside walls of healthy arteries are smooth and clean, making it easy to transport the blood your body needs.
+The inside walls of healthy arteries are smooth and clean.
+This makes it easy to transport the blood your body needs.
 But arteries can become clogged.
-Fatty substances, such as cholesterol, can stick to arteries.
-These deposits, called plaque, can eventually slow or block the flow of blood.
-This blockage is atherosclerosis, and it can affect any medium- to large-sized artery in your body.
+Fatty substances like cholesterol can stick to arteries.
+These deposits are called plaque.
+They can eventually slow or block the flow of blood.
+This blockage is atherosclerosis.
+It can affect any medium- to large-sized artery in your body.
 When atherosclerosis affects the arteries that supply blood to the heart, it is called coronary artery disease.

 How is cholesterol measured?

-The National Heart, Lung, and Blood Institute (NHLBI) recommends that all adults older than 20 have their cholesterol level checked every five years.
-This is done with a blood test done after fasting for nine to 12 hours.
+The National Heart, Lung, and Blood Institute recommends that all adults older than 20 have their cholesterol level checked every 5 years.
+This is done with a blood test done after fasting for 9 hours to 12 hours.
 The test should include total cholesterol, LDL ("bad") cholesterol, HDL ("good") cholesterol, and triglycerides.
 Talk with your doctor about your target cholesterol levels.